 Thus, always consider the risk-reward profile of ETC before you start buying or trading ETC. Do not forget that cryptos can be also highly volatile and risky, so never invest more than you can afford to lose!

 Is It Safe To Invest In Ethereum Classic?

-Over the last year, Ethereum Classic has become a safer investment after IOHK relaunched Mantis.
+Two years ago, Ethereum Classic become a safer investment after IOHK relaunched Mantis.
 Before this, Ethereum Classic was victim to two 51% attacks.

 The attacks took place in August 2020.
 In total, the attacker stole up to $7.3 million in ETC.

 The situation was very embarrassing for Ethereum Classic.
 It showed that they had still not fixed the issue that caused Ethereum to split away four years before.
 (A big turnoff for investors.)

 However, with the upgrades that have been made since this time, there is a lot less to worry about.

 Mantis also introduced a decentralised treasury and ‘checkpointing’, which should reduce the chances of 51% attacks happening again.